Ising Model Observables and Non-Backtracking Walks: Proofs

-\begin{lemma} Let $H=(V,E)$ be an even graph.
-The collection $\cc D(H)$ of decompositions of $H$ is in bijective correspondence with $\prod_{v\in V}\cc M(\iota(v,H))$. \end{lemma} The bijection is as follows.
-Choose an edge $\{xv,vw\}$ in a matching of $\iota(v,H)$, and pick one of the half-edges, say $xv$.
-This orients the edge $\{xv,vw\}$ from $xv$ to $vw$, and specifies another oriented edge $\{vw,wz\}$ in the matching of $\iota(w,H)$.
-Continuing in this manner produces a closed walk, and hence a loop, and this process can be repeated until the entire collection of matchings is resolved into loops.
+The bijection is as follows.
+Choose an edge $\{xv,vw\}$ in a matching of $\iota(v,G)$, and pick one of the half-edges, say $xv$.
+This orients the edge $\{xv,vw\}$ from $xv$ to $vw$, and specifies another oriented edge $\{vw,wz\}$ in the matching of $\iota(w,G)$.
+Continuing in this manner produces a closed edge-simple walk, and hence a loop.
+This process can be repeated until the entire collection of matchings is resolved into loops.
 Clearly a collection of loops yields a matching, and this defines the bijection.
+See Figures~\ref{fig:CSWalk-Matching} and~\ref{fig:Figure-Eight}.